 - a.
-The Union may check planned Welcome Events for compliance with the indicated activity. - The Union operates an anonymous reporting function to enable students, staff, and members of the public to inform the Union anonymously of any concerns around Welcome Events.
+The Union may check planned Welcome Events for compliance with the indicated activity. - b.
+Students, staff and members of the public may use the Report and Support system to enable students, staff, and members of the public to inform the Union anonymously of any concerns around Welcome Events.
+This can also be used to report incidents of harassment or sexual misconduct linked to any CCSU student group event.

-- Students, staff and members of the public may also choose to use the University's Report and Support system to report incidents of harassment or sexual misconduct linked to any CCSU student group event. - d.
+c.
 BUCS also has a reporting system for problem initiations, which any person may use to report a sports club directly to BUCS.
 BUCS may impose additional sanctions on clubs that are reported to them.